rei/rei-cedar-docs/docs/components/pagination/README.md

 The **CdrPagination** component provides a current page number control and renders a list of links.
 The current page value should be bound using `v-model` in your app.

-You will need to enable navigation manually for pagination to work at mobile widths (see below).
+You will need to enable navigation manually for pagination to work at mobile widths.

 The **CdrPagination** component does not make data calls, render or track paginated data, or handle routing beyond simple anchor links.
 However, it does emit events if you need to customize routing or need to add additional application logic.
-See section below, "Usage with Vue Router".

 ### Responsive Behavior and Navigation

 The responsive behavior for the **CdrPagination** component automatically converts to **CdrSelect** component rather than a list of links.
 Values for the **CdrSelect** component are the provided page URL.

-If not using Vue Router (see "Usage with Vue Router" below) you will need to manually update window location by using the `select-change` event.
+If not using Vue Router, you will need to manually update window location by using the `select-change` event.

 ```vue
 <template>